leon-gh/InputEvents/docs/EventAnalog.md

 The `EventAnalog` class is for analog inputs - slice an analog range into configurable number of increments.

-For many uses of an analog input, the 1024 'slices' of the analog value are more than is necessary.
+For many uses of an analog input, the 1024 'slices' in the analog range are more than is necessary.
 This library allows you to reduce those 1024 slices to a more managable number, calling a handler function or method each time the slice position increments up or down.

 This approach also provides very effective noise reduction.